 “It all boils down to expectation,” he says, and expectation is the currency religion uses — expectations of social connection, virtue, wisdom, salvation, escape from death and suffering.

 Most important is how religion provides the promise of social connection for fellow believers.
 As they say, misery loves company.
-Let’s face it, life is struggle, either to obtain basic physical needs, or when those are met, our more elusive psyche-emotional needs.
+Let’s face it; life is work.
+We struggle, either to obtain basic physical needs, or when those are met, our more elusive and never-ending psyche-emotional needs.

-I’ve realized lately that the placebo effect seems to work even if one knows it’s just a placebo.
-Perhaps because the need for relief is much deeper than any cognitive assessment we make.
-I’ve long felt Taoism was placebo-like.
-On the other hand, Taoism pokes holes in the placebo sustaining rhetoric of religion.
+I’ve realized lately that the placebo effect seems to work even if I know it’s just a placebo.
+Perhaps because the need for relief is much deeper than any cognitive assessment I make.
+I’ve long felt the Taoist paradigm was placebo-like.
+On the other hand, Taoist views poke holes in the placebo sustaining rhetoric of religion.
 Indeed, the first line of its ‘bible’, the Tao Te Ching, begins with the disclaimer: The way that can be spoken of is not the constant way.